flybywiresim/docs/docs/simbridge/install-configure/installation.md

 #### Add-on Install

-When you attempt to install an add-on or different add-on version (for example, switching from Development to Experimental) you will be prompted to install SimBridge
+When you attempt to install an add-on or different add-on version (for example, switching from Stable to Development) you will be prompted to install SimBridge

 ![SimBridge install prompt](../assets/installer_prompt.png "Prompt to install SimBridge when installing an add-on that requires it"){loading=lazy}